 Pratt has a wide variety of highly ranked programs (Associate's and Bachelor's) from which to choose.
 Read about all programs on our Academics page.
 Students can explore their artistic interests by taking courses in other majors.
 Students apply as "undecided" if they are unsure of their major in the Schools of Art and Design, but we strongly suggest reading about our majors to try to apply to a specific major..
 Students interested in architecture, construction management, fashion, writing, or critical and visual studies should not select the “undecided” option as these majors have a different first year.
 The Schools of Art and Design offer a "foundation year" for all majors but fashion.
 Below is a list of programs with links to the departments.
 If you're looking for admissions requirements, they can be found online as well.

 - Critical and Visual Studies

-- Communications Design (graphic design, illustration, and branding and art direction)
+- Communications Design (graphic design, illustration)

 - Digital Arts (digital animation and motion arts, traditional animation, interactive media)

 - Fine Arts (drawing, painting, sculpture and integrated practices, printmaking, ceramics, jewelry)

 - Industrial Design